xcart/xcart-docs/_pages/kb_en/general_setup/setting_up_seo-friendly_urls.md

 LoadModule rewrite_module modules/mod_rewrite.so
 ```

-After that, restart your Apache server and check the results.
+After replacing the line as shown above, restart your Apache server and check the results.

+If using X-Cart versions 5.3.1 and earlier, enabling [mod_rewrite](http://httpd.apache.org/docs/current/mod/mod_rewrite.html) will enable the **Enable clean URLs** button in the **Environment** section mentioned above.

 ## Setting up IIS